co01l3r/task_manager_dj/README.md

 ## Installation

-You need a python and django installed on your machine.
+You need a python and django installed on your machine, recommend virtual env as well.

-I recommend to use virtual environment from venv package in the project folder for all that
-1. python3 -m venv <venv_name>
-activate the environment and continue.
-2. source <venv_name>/bin/activate
-   (this might be different, if you are using custom shell such as fish or zsh)

 for debian in terminal:
 1. sudo apt update
 2. sudo apt install python3-django